S3-Portfolio/General/CulturalDifferencesEthics.md

 We welcome anyone who stimulates this energy in a discussion."*

 Constance Starcky [Source](https://medium.com/@Cocosy/5-french-character-traits-to-be-aware-of-128779a7bb74)

+Both Austrian and French people lean more towards the Dutch way of communicating rather than the Finnish way.
+Though it can be said that someone from Austria may at first glance lean more towards the Finnish way, with them apearing reserved.
+When looking into these stereotypes, it becomes apparent why there hasn't been any hiccups with communication.
+Though it's true that most (or let's be honest, all) of our communication has been through two of the international students from the Finnish side.
+When looking at the communication thus far, the basis of the stereotypes seems true.

 ### Ethics
 When talking about ethics for our application, you can talk about two different subject regarding ethics;